A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

 Classically, any closed set $F \subseteq 2^{\omega}$ can be represented by some tree $T \subseteq 2^{<\omega}$.
-Unless otherwise specified, when we are working in second-order arithmetic and we speak of the existence of a closed set in $2^{\omega}$, we implicitly mean a tree which represents that closed set.
-However, we will also discuss two other ways we can represent closed sets.
+However, in second order arithmetic we equate a closed set with a tree coding it, which may or may not exist.
+The following definitions should therefore be interpreted within $\RCA_0$.